 Yes, the government does have a huge influence, but that’s not to discourage the small changes we do in our everyday lives.
 Changing policies is a macroscopic point of view, while understanding and changing your own impact is a microscopic point of view.
 If we did our own research and educate ourselves, we can be more influential on our own rather than wait for policies to change.
 By not doing something, we are contributing to the problem and not helping with environmental issues.
 Issues can only move forward because everyone is combating it together.
 So yes, your efforts do matter.

-What has been the most challenging part about living a sustainable lifestyle?
+What has been the most challenging part of living a sustainable lifestyle?

 Definitely putting in a more conscious effort.
 I do all the “easy” things like turn off the lights, conserve water, recycle, bring my own reusable bags when shopping, and reuse old boxes.
 I don’t do more than the “norm,” which I feel is the same with most people.
 Like, I don’t compost even though I know I should.
 I think it’s hard to break people’s habits when it becomes “inconvenient” for them.
 But it’s doable to our change habits –– you just have to try.